Reading now: Access to heights in refineries, power plants, etc.: Which work platform is really suitable?

 • Maintenance and inspection of flange connections or brackets

-• Cleaning and documentation for TÜV inspections
+• Cleaning and documentation during TÜV inspections

 • Corrosion protection work , often in several stages at different levels